gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 Managing Kubernetes is not something we prefer doing and usually we rely on the managed Kubernetes offerings, but on Hetzner it is just not possible.

 Even though we manage Kubernetes ourselves, we tried to minimize the moving parts.
-Simplicity is key for us, therefor we chose to use the k3s project.
+Simplicity is key for us, therefore we chose to use the k3s project.
 K3s is a fully compliant Kubernetes distribution with a few notable simplifications:

 - k3s is using an SQL database as storage, so we don't have to deal with etcd at all.
 - It is packaged as a single binary and it has a matching configuration experience.
 All cluster operations - like managing certificates - are reduced to either an argument of the k3s binary, or a CLI command